pebblecode/cirrus-marketplace-deployment/README.rst

 `AWS documentation <http://docs.aws.amazon.com/general/latest/gr/glos-chap.html#application>`_

 Named the same as the Github application; it is derived from the git remote origin URL.
-Contains Beanstalk environments.
+Contains `Beanstalk environments <#beanstalk-environment>`_.

 S3 bucket
 ~~~~~~~~~

 `AWS documentation <http://docs.aws.amazon.com/general/latest/gr/glos-chap.html#bucket>`_

-For each application there is an `S3 bucket`_ with the same name used for
+For each application there is an S3 bucket with the same name as the application
-storing the `Application version`_ packages.
+used for storing the `Application version`_ packages.

 .. note::
   This S3 bucket must be in the same `AWS region`_ as the Beanstalk application.